PHAIR-Consortium/ISGPP-model/README.md

 This repository contains the model weights for the ISGPP segmentation model, which segments cancer tissue in whole slide images of H&E sections from PDAC samples after neoadjuvant therapy.
 This model is described in the following publication (UPCOMING).

+Please cite this paper if you are using the ISGPP model for your research.

 ## Model Architecture
 The model is based on a U-net with a densenet161 encoder.
 The model was defined in the segmentation-models for PyTorch library (https://pypi.org/project/segmentation-models-pytorch/).